break-stuff/wc-dox/README.md

 };
 ```

-### headingLevel
+### Heading Level

-This setting controls the heading level for the sections of the API sections.
+The `headingLevel` setting controls the heading level for each of the sections of the API sections.

 ### Dox Element Config